 Save on Dental Care for Pets

 You'll be surprised at how affordable our dental care can be with THRIVE.
 Our affordable dental care and cleaning offers early detection & prevention that saves our clients even more.
 Our prices are much less than the national average.
 We focus on using state-of-the-art technology that saves us money, and we pass those savings to you.

-Even though it's completely preventable, Periodontal disease is the most common clinical condition in cats and dogs.
-THRIVE offers a variety of dental treatment plans for your pet to ensure a healthy and thriving future.
+Even though it's completely preventable, periodontal disease is the most common clinical condition in cats and dogs.
+THRIVE offers a variety of customized dental treatment plans for your pet to ensure a healthy and thriving future.

 Your pet’s teeth should be checked at least once a year by your veterinarian for early signs of a problem and to keep your pet’s mouth healthy.